pete-mba5/pete-mba5.github.io/_posts/2024-10-07-picture-of-the-day.markdown

 I cannot focus on stuff.

-I cooked a pretty good bolognese sause today.
+I cooked a pretty good bolognese sauce today.

 It is raining and will rain the whole week.
 Good night.